- About SCAN

 Who leads the GRTICN?

 Greater Richmond SCAN leads and convenes member agencies on a regular basis to implement trauma-informed practices throughout the Greater Richmond area.
-Melissa McGinn, Director of Community Programs, and Lisa Wright, Trauma-Focused Treatment (TFT) Program Coordinator, are the SCAN staff members who lead this initiative.
+Melissa McGinn, Director of Community Programs, and Lisa Wright, Trauma-Focused Treatment (TFT) Program Coordinator, are the SCAN staff members who lead this initiative, with support from Charlotte Eure, Community Programs Communications Coordinator.

 How do I get involved?